lingxusb/megaDNA/README.md

 ### Reference
 - [MEGABYTE: Predicting Million-byte Sequences with Multiscale Transformers](https://arxiv.org/abs/2305.07185)
 - [MEGABYTE-pytorch by Phil Wang](https://github.com/lucidrains/MEGABYTE-pytorch)
-- Please contact shaobin@broadinstitute.org or raise an issue in the github repo with any questions about installation or usage.
+- Please contact shaobin@broadinstitute.org or raise an issue in the github repo with any questions.